Will Closing Credit Card Affect The Credit Score

 Naturally, maintaining credit card accounts makes sense in many situations.

 Keep previous accounts open as this can help you maintain good credit, which is dependent on how long you've had credit.
-Maintaining your oldest account open has a favourable impact on your score since it increases if the average age of your accounts is high.
+Maintaining your oldest account open has a favorable impact on your score since it increases if the average age of your accounts is high.

 The average age is five years (20/4), for instance, if you have four cards with respective open-times of ten, five, four, and one year.
 The average age falls to 2.5 years (10/4) if the account that has been open for 10 years is closed.
+Unless there is a valid basis for its closure, you should endeavor to keep your oldest account open.

 If a card is used infrequently, there is often no penalty.
 Nevertheless, if you never use your card, the issuer might cancel it.
 It could prevent this from occurring if you use it sometimes.
 The account should remain open to assist maintain your credit score, even though you don't have to carry the card around with you at all times.

-It's significant to note that your credit score could be greater depending on the overall amount of credit you have access to.If you just have a few accounts, closing one of them can affect the total amount of credit you have accessible, which would therefore result in a higher credit utilisation rate.
+It's significant to note that your credit score could be greater depending on the overall amount of credit you have access to.
+If you just have a few accounts, closing one of them can affect the total amount of credit you have accessible, which would therefore result in a higher credit utilization rate.

 The answer to that query is a little trickier.
 Technically speaking, cancelling a credit card account has no direct impact on your credit score, thus most scoring models don't deduct points simply for doing so.
 However, shutting an account can have additional negative consequences on your credit profile as a whole that could lower your score, so it's vital to be aware of these effects before making the final, irreversible decision to close an account.